Bechuanaland Protectorate: History

 Bechuanaland meant the "country of the Tswana" (from an archaic form of Batswana plus -land) and for administrative purposes was divided into two political entities.
 The northern part was administered as the Bechuanaland Protectorate and the southern part was administered as the crown colony of British Bechuanaland.
 British Bechuanaland was incorporated into the Cape Colony in 1895 and now forms part of South Africa.

 The northern part, the Bechuanaland Protectorate, had an area of 225000 sqmi, and a population of 120,776.
 It comprised an area occupied by the three main Tswana peoples: the Bamangwato, the Bakwena and the Bangwaketse, together with a number of minor tribes like the Bamalete and the Bakhatla.
 Also living in the Protectorate were the descendants of the original inhabitants of the area, such as Bushmen and Makalaka, who had been dispossessed by the Tswana peoples in the course of their migration south.

 The British government originally expected to turn over the administration of the protectorate to Rhodesia or South Africa, but Tswana opposition left the protectorate under British rule until its independence in 1966.

 The Bechuanaland Protectorate was technically a protectorate rather than a colony.
 Originally the local Tswana rulers were left in power, and British administration was limited to the police force to protect Bechuanaland's borders against other European colonial ventures.
-But on 9 May 1891 the British Government gave the administration of the protectorate to the High Commissioner for South Africa, who started to appoint officials in Bechuanaland, and the de facto independence of Bechuanaland ended.
+But on 9 May 1891 the British Government gave the administration of the protectorate to the High Commissioner for Southern Africa, who started to appoint officials in Bechuanaland, and the de facto independence of Bechuanaland ended.

 The protectorate was administered from Mafeking, creating an unusual situation, the capital of the territory being located outside of the territory.
 The area of Mafeking (from 1980 with the incorporation into Bophuthatswana Mafikeng, since 2010 Mahikeng), was called 'The Imperial Reserve'.
 In 1885, when the protectorate was declared, Bechuanaland was bounded to the north by the latitude of 22° south.
 The northern boundary of the protectorate was formally extended northward by the British to include Ngamiland, which was then dominated by the Tawana state, on 30 June 1890.
 This claim was formally recognised by Germany the following day by Article III of the Heligoland-Zanzibar Treaty, which confirmed the western boundary of the British protectorate of Bechuanaland and the German protectorate of South-West Africa and also created the Caprivi strip inherited by modern Namibia:

 In Southwest Africa, Germany's sphere of influence is demarcated thus: